 In Years 7 and 8 pupils follow the National Curriculum.
-They will build on the physical development and skills learned in key stage 2 and become more competent, confident and expert in their techniques and apply them across different sports and physical activities.
+They will build on the physical development and skills learned in key stage 2 and become more competent, confident and expert in their techniques, applying them across a range of different sports and physical activities.

 KS4 Curriculum 2019-2020

 Curriculum Intent - Year 9, 10 & 11

 All students receive the DfE recommended 2 hours of Core PE per week (non-examined).
 In addition to this, KS4 Pupils may also opt for examination PE.
 Our current examination offer is: